Conservation Trust Criteria at-a-Glance

 3) Final review

-Successful proposals will meet or exceed Conservation Trust requirements.
-Successful projects will:
+Successful proposals will meet and exceed basic eligibility requirements.
+Preference may be given to projects which:

 - Address an evident conservation need that is a priority for the Conservation Trust